OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 A model is placed in the database through the ``Client.set_model()`` function.
-While data types may differ, the function parameters are uniform across all SILC clients, and as an example, the C++ ``set_model()`` function is shown below.
+While data types may differ, the function parameters are uniform across all SmartRedis clients, and as an example, the C++ ``set_model()`` function is shown below.

 .. code-block:: cpp